 Risk management involves balancing risks and rewards.
 Figure 1 is a simplified model of this process.
-The model postulates that everyone has a propensity to take risks
+The model postulates that

 - this propensity varies from one individual to another - this propensity is influenced by the potential rewards of risk taking - perception's of risk are influenced by experience of accident losses one's own and others' - individual risk taking decisions represent a balancing act in which perceptions of risk are weighed against propensity to take risk - accident losses are, by definition, a consequence of taking risks; the more risks an individual takes, the greater, on average, will be both the rewards and losses he or she incurs.